iLikeToBeAnonymous/GitHub_CheatSheet/Powershell_Cheatsheet.md

 }
 ```

-...Or the more compactly with the use of semicolons:
+...Or more compactly with the use of semicolons:

 ```PowerShell
 $myIndx = 0; $myTxtAry | ForEach-Object {Write-Output("Index: $myIndx Value $_"); $myIndx++}